We may earn money or products from the companies mentioned in this post.

 You want to choose sides that will enhance the overall experience.
 You need to be certain that the majority of your guests will enjoy the sides as much as the meat.

 Some people prefer to eat pulled pork as a sandwich.
 They may want the sides to be finger food, home fries, potato chips, corn chips, etc.

-If someone is having the pulled pork as a sandwich, they will generally want some type of sauce to put on it, barbeque sauce, hot sauce or their favorite sauce.
+If someone is having pulled pork as a sandwich, they will generally want some type of sauce to put on it, barbeque sauce, hot sauce, or their favorite sauce.

-Some people like iced tea for a beverage and others like a beer.
-Whatever your drink of choice of drink is, you will find that you are drinking less because the flavor from the pulled pork is truly remarkable.
+Some people like iced tea as a beverage and others like beer.
+Whatever your drink of choice of drink is, you will find that you are drinking less because the flavor of the pulled pork is truly remarkable.
 Your friends and family will be talking about this for months while they anxiously await your next smoking endeavor.

 You will want to keep some hand sanitizer available for everyone.
 This is true if you are eating in a place where there is no water.
 This will help keep the hands and faces clean.

 You will want plenty of napkins on hand for everyone to use.
 Regardless, of whether you plate the pulled pork or have it in a sandwich, you are sure to have a spectacular event.

 Smoking A Pork Butt Creates Sensational Pulled Pork